AntonOsika/dotfiles/README.md

-# Antons dotfiles
+# Anton dotfiles

+This repo contains:
+- macos setup scripts
+- .vimrc
+- .zshrc
+- prezto (zsh setup) fork, as submodule
+- gitconfig aliases
+- iterm preferences

+## Installation

-setup.sh will symlink files from home folder to dotfiles in this repo, if they are in ~/dotfiles.
+setup.sh will create symbolic links in home folder targeting dotfiles in ~/dotfiles.

-macos.macos needs to be sourced separately.
+macos.macos confiugres mac and needs to be sourced separately.

-Neovim is assumed and alias `vim=nvim` is set.

-prezto is assumed, but will use the submodule of this directory in the future.

-there are some nice gitconfig aliases
+Alias `vim=nvim` is set if possible.

+This repo needs to be cloned recursively (our run `git submodule init; git submodule update`) to get prezto for zsh.

+Iterm2 needs to manually be set to sync with this folder to use the settings.

 ## Updating things